Reviewed by Elaine Simpson-Long

 The British Library Classic Crime series has led the way and there has been a proliferation of similar reprints.
 Dean Street Press have now discovered and republished Moray Dalton.
 This is the pen name of Katherine Dalton Renoir who published 29 crime novels between 1924 and 1951, the majority of which feature Inspector Hugh Collier from Scotland Yard and a private inquiry agent Hermann Glide who is not averse to pushing the legal boundaries a tad.

 The story begins when we meet Amy Steer who is on her uppers and desperate to find work.
 Her landlady wants her gone and her funds are practically exhausted.
-While looking at the Situations Vacant column she spots a personal ad asking that any relative of the late Horace Steer should make contact and may hear something to their advantage.
+While looking at the Situation Vacant column she spots a personal asking that any relative of the late Horace Steer may hear something to their advantage.
 Amy realises this is her father so named and writes a letter to the box number.

-Her aunt invites her to come and live with her and gives her a large sum of money to buy clothes and tells her.
+Her aunt invites her to come and live with her and gives her a large sum of money to buy clothes and tells her “I want you to give a good impression……..there is a train that arrives at a little before 3pm.
+You will be met”

 In the end she takes herself off to bed wondering where her aunt could possibly have gone.